 And all it did was make me feel bad about myself.

-We are all different, on different paths and should never compare ourselves to anyone.
+We are all different, on different paths and we should never compare ourselves to anyone.

 If you want to change something to be healthier and more successful do it.

-But don't change to be like someone else!
+But don't change it to be like someone else!

 I stopped comparing myself and started living my life how I wanted to live it and I felt so much better for it!